Small and Medium Enterprises in a Global World: How to Go Global and Become an Exporter

 It’s a long read, and there is no surprising plot or fun ending.
 Our goal is only to give you, all in one place, the basic knowledge needed to start exporting: and that’s when the real fun begins.

-Finding the right market is not an easy task.
-That probably explains why most of exporting SMEs only do so in one market.
-And even though the trend of the last decade has been to find the perfect “product/market fit,” or “service/market fit”, there is no real consensus about the best way to do it.
+Maybe you shouldn’t.
+Maybe you’re happy with your actual market, and you don’t see the need to expand.
+That’s ok, you won’t find yourself alone in the single-market category.
+Most small and medium businesses who export only do so in one market.
+And even though the trend of the last decade has been to find the perfect “product/market fit,” or “service/market fit,” there is no real consensus about the best way to do it.

-So, should you prioritize the market or your product?
-The answer is probably somewhere in between.
+In poker, one card can make all the difference, but only has it relates to others.
+The same goes for your success.
 Finding the product/market fit means you’ll find potential consumers who need your product or service.
-By meeting a real need, you increase your chance of success and satisfaction with customers in general.
-But in order to better answer their needs, it’s necessary to have a product or service that’s going to satisfy them in the best ways possible.
-And in order to do so, you need a team that will help you build the best product or deliver the best service.
-And don’t forget that, overall, a good reputation is based not only on the type of relationship you have with your customers, but also with your employees.
+By meeting a real need, like driving Anabelle from her house to her mother’s place, you increase your chance of success and satisfaction with customers in general.
+But in order to better answer their needs, it’s necessary to have a product or service that’s going to satisfy them in the best ways possible, for example with a simple fee schedule that Anabelle understands and can predict.
+And in order to do so, you need a team that will help you build the best product or deliver the best service, which does not happen if your driver harassed Anabelle on her way to her mom’s birthday party.
+And to keep a great team, you need a good reputation, one that will also spillover your relationship with the public, helping you develop a loyal customer base, one in which Anabelle becomes a promoter.

 There’s no secret sauce, just necessary ingredients: you need to build your reputation in the right market, with the right product, and the right team.